knative/eventing-contrib/DEVELOPMENT.md

 ## Clean up

-You can delete `Knative Eventing` with:
+You can delete `Knative Sources` with:

 ```shell
 ko delete -f config/